sjg20/u-boot-concept/doc/develop/driver-model/fdt-rewrite.rst

 Work to be done
 ---------------

-* The application of device tree overlay should be possible in board_fixup_fdt, but has not been tested at this stage.
+* The application of device tree overlay should be possible in the event handler, but has not been tested at this stage.